We needed a Kubernetes UI. So we built one in the open.

 Radar started as a Slack channel called #why-cant-we-see-this.

 Skyhook is a Kubernetes platform.
-Building one means running clusters — lots of them, on every cloud, for every customer.
-And running clusters means debugging them.
-At 2am.
-On call.
-Alone.
+Building one means running clusters - lots of them, on every cloud, for every customer.
+And running clusters means debugging them at 2am, on call, alone.

 The response told us we weren't alone.
-1.2k GitHub stars in months.
-Pull requests from engineers we'd never met.
-Slack messages saying “this replaced three tools for us.”
-But also: “I love it on my laptop, but how do I share this with my team?”
+1.8k+ stars in months.
+PRs from engineers we'd never met.
+Slack DMs saying “this replaced three tools.”
+Also: “how do I share with my team?”
 “Can I see all my clusters at once?”
-“I need the events to persist for our audit.”
+“I need events to persist for our audit.”

 Why Radar has its own brand but shares a team.